Xeonzilla/tessera-ui.github.io/docs/en/components/progress.md

 ## Arguments

-- `args: ProgressArgs`
+- `args: impl Into<ProgressArgs>`
-  This argument configures the style of the `progress` component.
+  This argument configures the style of the `progress` component, including progress value, width, height, and colors.
 You can use `ProgressArgsBuilder` to construct it.

 ## Preview